duy7590/duy7590.github.io/index.md

 # Hi there!
 I'm Duy
 # Welcome to my portfolio!
 ### Glad to see you here.
-This is the place where I post some Things I've worked on data analysis.
+This is the place where I post something I've worked on regarding data analysis skills.
 They can be either something really academic or some small exercises where I learn, practice and experiment new technologies or solutions.
 ### I believe that words and data are the two most powerful tools to change the world.
 Most of my time is spent staring at a computer screen.
 During the day, I am usually doing research on technology & venture capital market, working to derive insight from large datasets.
 My skills include data analysis, visualization, and machine learning.
 I have developed a strong acumen for problem solving, and I enjoy an occasional challenge.
 ### This page helps me maintain a habbit of steady practice and development everyday.
 Every small steps count!

-# Portfolio
+# My Portfolio

 ## SQL & Dasboard/BI (Tableau & Power BI)
 ---